BN - Benefits Administration Process Overview

-- Employees who are missing values in key critical eligibility fields will be "on hold" from Benefits Administration processing and written to the New Hire Hold Report until the information is added to HRS.
-For more information about the New Hire Hold report, please reference HR - WED - UW_HR_NEW_HIRE_HOLD .
+- Newly hired employees who are missing values in key critical eligibility fields will be placed "on hold" from Benefits Administration processing and written to the New Hire Hold Report until the information is added to HRS.
+For more information about the New Hire Hold report, please reference HR - WED - UW New Hire Hold Report .

 There are four main steps to processing an Event through Benefits Administration: